 PART 3 | UKRAINE.
 Filters & Friends in Ukraine

-When I went to Ukraine (May 2-8, 2022) with a team from Water for All, I witnessed first-hand why water is urgently needed in Ukraine and learned about how the war’s displacement of Ukrainians is opening the door for human traffickers.
+When I went to Ukraine (May 2-8, 2022), I witnessed first-hand why water is urgently needed in Ukraine and learned about how the war’s displacement of Ukrainians is opening the door for human traffickers.
 Due to war, infrastructure (including water sources) has been destroyed and people are suffering, especially in occupied areas, places of active conflict, on the front lines, and as first responders.
 We went to deliver filters to the people of Ukraine and to explore partnerships for deploying many thousands more in the days to come.

 Water for All | Cities in Ukraine (May-June, 2022)